-Fall is a really good time of year to plant trees, at your home, or elsewhere.
+Fall is a really good time of year to plant trees.
 However, if you’re planting a tree near your home, not in a wide open space, you will need to take some planting tips into consideration.
 Think about how you’ll see the tree, once it’s taller, from your home’s windows.
 Consider how the colors of the tree will appear during various times of the year.
 Following are some general tree planting tips that can help…

 - If you’re planting a tree that will eventually exceed 20 feet at maturity, be sure to plant it at least 15 feet away from your house.